Uhlin E., Marin Navarro A., Rönnholm H., Day K., Kele M., Falk A.

-Here the authors describe a simple, non-integrating strategy for reprogramming cell fate based on administration of synthetic mRNA modified to overcome innate anti-viral responses.
-Laminin-521 is used as matrix.
+Here the authors describe a simple, non-integrating strategy for reprogramming cell fate based on the administration of synthetic mRNA modified to overcome innate antiviral responses.
+Laminin-521 is used as a matrix.
 They show that this approach can reprogram multiple human cell types to pluripotency with efficiencies that greatly surpass established protocols and that the same technology can be used to efficiently direct the differentiation of RNA-induced pluripotent stem (RiPS) cells into terminally differentiated myogenic cells.

 Uhlin E., Rönnholm H., Day K., Kele M., Tammimies K., Bölte S., Falk A.

 Human-induced pluripotent stem (hiPS) cell lines CTRL-9-II and CTRL-10-I were derived from healthy monozygotic twin donors using non-integrating RNA based Sendai virus reprogramming and cultured in a xeno-free chemically defined condition on the laminin-521 cell culture substrate.
 The established hiPS cell lines, CTRL-9-II and CTRL-10-I, are karyotypically normal, free from reprogramming vectors, display endogenously expression of pluripotency factors at levels similar to embryonic stem cells.
 The generated iPS cell lines demonstrate pluripotency by bioinformatics assay PluriTest and by embryonic body assay.

 Leino M., Astrand C., Hughes-Brittain N., Robb B., McKean R., Chotteau V.